- We cover the history of MRP and DRP and how these methods were developed and why MRP is the basis of DRP, and how both became absorbed into ERP.

-- Prioritization: MRP does not understand priority.
+- Prioritization: MRP does not understand the priority.
 It only knows quantities and dates, so if a higher priority customer places an order for the product later than a lower priority customer, the lower priority customer gets the inventory.
-However, many companies operate on the basis of customer priority in addition to the need date, so this is where inventory is either manually allocated, or allocation software comes into the equation.
+However, many companies operate based on customer priority in addition to the need date, so this is where stock is either manually allocated, or allocation software comes into the equation.

-- Constraints: MRP does not know what is feasible, rather it works backward from requirements and simply develops a plan based upon this.
-This is one of the great limitations of MRP and is one of the main reasons that constraint-based planning was developed and flourished in the late 1990’s.
+- Constraints: MRP does not know what is feasible; instead, it works backward from requirements and simply develops a plan based upon this.
+This is one of the great limitations of MRP and is one of the main reasons that constraint-based planning was developed and flourished in the late 1990s.

 Timings and Lead Times

-Aside from all the related items (or objects) listed about, a bit part of what MRP does is the arrangement of timings of objects.
+Aside from all the related items (or objects) listed, a bit of what MRP does is arranging objects’ timings.

-To get an idea of how useful MRP is, imagine a material with 100 sub-components, each with a different lead time.
-MRP uses all of these lead times, the order date to calculate the planned production or planned procurement order date. (the material BOM level is also known as the lower level code, with each level in the BOM having a different low-level code.)
-On the other hand, the degree to which the BOM is exploded is a setting in SAP ERP.
-The BOM does not necessarily have to be exploded at all.
+To get an idea of how useful MRP is, imagine a material with 100 sub-components, each with a different lead-time.
+MRP uses all of these lead times, the order date, to calculate the planned production or planned procurement order date. (the material BOM level is also known as the lower-level code, with each level in the BOM having a different low-level code.)
+On the other hand, the degree to which the BOM is exploded is an SAP ERP setting.
+The BOM does not necessarily have to be explored at all.

 Example of MRP Settings: The MRP Setup in SAP

 - The second option relates to whether purchase requisitions within the planning horizon.
-If they are not created by the system, they can be created manually.
-One option here allows only planned orders to be created outside the planning horizon.
+If the system does not create them, they can be created manually.
+One option here allows only planned orders to be built outside the planning horizon.